webplatform/docs-wpd/CSS_property_guide/index.md

 ===Compatibility table===

 Fill in as many options on the compatibility table as you can.
-Data can be found in places such as caniuse.com, and MDN.
-You'll need to full in a separate entry in both the desktop and mobile table sections, for each bit of support data.
+Data can be found in places such as caniuse.com, MDN and quierksmode.
+You'll need to full in a separate entry in both the desktop and mobile table sections, for each bit of support data, and think about what different support entries you will need — in the case of background-image, I decided it would be useful to have separate entries for basic background-image support, SVG background image support, multiple background images, and CSS gradients.
+You can find some more useful ideas on gathering support data at [[WPD:Getting_Started/Compatibility|Compatibility]].

+A basic, reasonable approach is as follows:

+* Leave any compatibility data that is already there in the page; generall y it will have been extracted from the original source of the page, for example MSDN, so should be fairly accurate.
+* Try to find a page covering the same property on MDN (in your search engine, search for "MDN property-name").
+Use MDN to verify data you've already got, and copy across data you've not already got.
+MDN is fairly good for getting information on support for older, more mature properties, like basic background-image support!
+* Also search for the property/feature you are looking for support data on, at caniuse.com.
+Again, copy across missing data, and use it to verify any data you've not already got.
+* For anything you can't find, leave it as "unknown" for now
+* If you do manage to complete a set of compatibility data for a CSS property, uncheck the "compatibility incomplete" flag checkbox at the top of the page.

 ====Basic background-image====